apache/nuttx/configs/sama5d2-xult/README.txt

   By default, the standard UART on Arduino connector (J21, FLEXCOM4) is enabled in all of these configurations unless otherwise noted.

+REVISIT: UART1 on the DBGU connect might be a better choice for the default serial console

 SAMA5D2-XULT Configuration Options
 =================================